Veneer production in Douala, Cameroon

 Economic situation Urgent need for jobs

 The level of industrialisation in Cameroon has been low so far.
-A cumbersome administrative system, the lack of legal certainty, prevalent corruption, inadequate infrastructure, a lack of skilled workers and the crisis regions in the northern and western parts of the countries act as disincentives for potential investors.
+A cumbersome administrative system, the lack of legal certainty, prevalent corruption, inadequate infrastructure, a lack of skilled workers and the crisis regions in the northern and western parts of the country act as disincentives for potential investors.

 Not enough economic growth